 2 tsp, flakes

 Pimento-stuffed green olives, drained

 1 x 3 second spray(s)

-- Combine the water, yeast and half the sugar in a small jug.
-Set aside for 5 minutes or until yeast is frothy.
+- Place 1½ cups (375 ml) lukewarm water in a medium jug.
+Whisk in yeast and half the sugar.
+Set aside for 5 minutes or until frothy.

-- Combine the flour and half the salt in a large bowl.
-Add the yeast mixture to the flour mixture and stir to combine.
-Turn onto a lightly floured surface and knead for 10 minutes or until smooth and elastic.
-Place in a large bowl and cover with plastic wrap.
-Place in a warm, draught-free place for 1 hour or until the dough doubles in size.
+- Combine flour and half the salt flakes in a large bowl.
+Add yeast mixture and stir to form a dough.
+Turn dough onto a lightly floured surface and knead for 10 minutes or until smooth and elastic.
+Lightly spray a large bowl with oil.
+Transfer dough to bowl, cover with plastic wrap and place in a warm place for 1 hour or until dough doubles in size.

-- Meanwhile, heat half the oil in a medium frying pan over medium-low heat.
-Cook the onion and garlic, stirring occasionally, for 15 minutes or until onion softens and begins to caramelise.
-Add the balsamic and remaining sugar and cook, stirring, for 2 minutes or until the balsamic caramelises slightly.
+- Meanwhile, heat half the oil in a medium frying pan over medium–low heat.
+Cook onion and garlic, stirring occasionally, for 15 minutes or until onion softens.
+Add vinegar and remaining sugar and simmer, stirring, for 2 minutes.
 Remove from heat and season with salt and pepper.